Secure DNS Connection Settings

 DNS-over-HTTPS

 Safari uses the operating system's DNS settings.
-Please use the to download the configuration profile.
+Use the to download the configuration profile.

 Next-Gen Protocols (QUIC & H3)